-All messages, regardless of level, may contain dataset paths and names, and this may pose a security risk.
+All messages, regardless of level, may contain dataset paths and names, which may pose a security risk.
 The Info level is verbose and typically contains references to dataset paths and names.
-In general, you will want to return messages during development, but turn them off in production.
+In general, return messages during development, but turn them off in production.

 Maximum number of records returned